stitchdata/docs/_account-security/security/sso/onelogin-single-sign-on-guide.md

           1. Sign into your Stitch account.
           {% include shared/sso/stitch-sso-menu-path.html type="initial-setup" %}

+          Leave this page open - you'll need it to complete the setup.

       - title: "Create the app in {{ page.display-name }}"
         anchor: "create-app-in-onelogin"
         content: |